carriepresley/carriepresley/README.md

 What's up?
 I'm Carrie.
 I wear a lot of hats, literally... and figuratively.

 I'm a front end developer, content creator, and a rap music loving yogi.
-I'm currently divulging into all things Javascript & React while creating my portfolio at [carriepresley.com](https://carriepresley.com).
+Currently divulging into all things Javascript & React while creating my portfolio at [carriepresley.com](https://carriepresley.com).

 Let's connect!